 Do you know what I’ve learned after being in business for more than twenty years?
 People—particularly people providing services—enjoy working with clients that pay them well.
 It’s human nature, and accountants are no different.

 Compensate your accountant like a true partner.
 Make your accounting partner happy that you’re a client.
 Your accountant will be that much more motivated to work with you—and if you take advantage of that, you’ll make more money for yourself over the course of a long-term client relationship.

-The bottom line: if you’re the owner of a small business, please don’t get frustrated with your accountant.
-Instead, take action to make her more of a partner.
+The bottom line: If you’re the owner of a small business, please don’t get frustrated with your accountant.
+Instead, take action to make the firm your trusted accounting partner.
 You’ll be pleasantly surprised by the response—and the results.